Valencia has emerged as Spain’s golden child for expats, offering a perfect blend of Mediterranean charm and modern living.

 Common Property Challenges

-- Building Infrastructure: Thin walls, older electrical systems, variable water pressure, and limited elevator access in historic buildings.
+- Building Infrastructure: Thin walls, older electrical systems, variable water pressure, and limited lift access in historic buildings.

 - Landlord Requirements: Proof of income (3x monthly rent), Spanish bank account, NIE number, and work contract or savings evidence.